-Entroido Xinzo de Limia Galicia: the longest Carnival in Spain
+Entroido de Xinzo de Limia: complete guide to the longest Carnival in Spain

 Article Index

-The Entroido de Xinzo de Limia is a traditional festival celebrated in the city of Xinzo de Limia, located in the province of Ourense, Spain.
+Entroido de Xinzo de Limia is a traditional celebration held in the town of Xinzo de Limia, in the province of Ourense, Spain.

 Entroido Xinzo de Limia (Galicia).